 What if I don't remember my username and password?

 If you do not recall your username and/or password, call 214-648-2002 or email firstname.lastname@example.org.We will ask you to provide your UTSW person number as identification.
 Note: Library staff cannot see your password; however, the password can be changed to a generic one, and you will be asked to select a new password once you log in.

 Invoices are emailed to clients each month and should be paid within 30 days.
 Payments may be made:

 - By sending a check to the address on the invoice

-- During regular business hours, by paying cash (exact amount only) either to the Information Desk or in the Library Administration Office (E3.314)
+- During regular business hours, by paying cash (exact amount only) in the Library Administration Office (E3.314)

 - By credit card (Visa or MC only) by either calling 214-648-2626 or coming in person to the Library Administration Office, also during regular business hours

 You may authorize one person to use or access your ILLiad account on your behalf.
 This can be done when setting up your profile or anytime you need to make a change.
 If you have not designated someone to access your account, our staff will only be able to provide information about your account to you.

 What are my chances of getting a book that was recently published?

 Recently published books are sometimes a problem to loan from other libraries, especially if they are popular.
 You may always check WorldCat to see how many libraries hold a certain book.
 Once we receive your request, we will attempt to order a book from up to 15 other libraries.

 What is the quickest way to get an article that the Library owns?

 The Library's electronic collection is available from all UTSW computers and through VPN or EZ Proxy anytime through the EJournals A-Z link.